 The Ivory Game will stun you.
 Even if you know — or think you know — the story of elephant poaching the pure stats are devastating.
 And the images… An elephant is killed every 15 minutes — that’s what the Leo DiCaprio-produced film informs viewers.
 The Ivory Game puts the number of elephants killed each year at 35,000, a clearly unsustainable figure.

 The Ivory Game is directed by Richard Ladkani and Kief Davidson.
 Even its choice of title is brutal, because “game” seems too lighthearted a description, though the filmmakers are never lighthearted about their tale.
 Of course there is the double meaning, too, with game meaning an animal that is hunted.
-Ladkani and Davidson are relegated to announcing “the game” as they see it being played -- and like any announcer of a game they can only narrated; they can’t affect the outcome.
+Ladkani and Davidson are relegated to announcing “the game” as they see it being played — and like any announcer of a game they can only narrated; they can’t affect the outcome.
 All the filmmakers can do to stop the ivory game is tell its tragic story and hope the result galvanizes a movement.
 It should.
-The Ivory Game is available on Netflix.Most INTERESTING FINDS on Amazon]
+The Ivory Game is available on Netflix.Up to 70% off on Hottest Amazon Deals]